UTNkar/documentation/content/hall_of_fame/_index.md

 - Converted the UTN Registry to use PHP7/PostgreSQL
 - Creator of the documentation web application
 - Founded the Moore Project
+	- Created the new application system
+	- Created basic modules necessary to create a new home page

 #### Martin Norlin - (2012-2015)
 *System Administrator* - contact: \[[e-mail](mailto:martin.norlin@utn.se)\]